aziis98/website-2023/src/pages/articles/asd-project.md

 TODO: ...

+## Copy vs Clone

+Initially I didn't really know the difference between `Copy` and `Clone` in Rust.
+I thought that `Copy` was more efficient than `Clone` and so I should always use `Copy` when possible.

+This made me end up trying to write specializations for being `Copy` or `Clone`, but I later found out that `Copy: Clone`.
+Actually Rust is smart enough to know that if a type is `Copy` then it can be `Clone`d without any overhead.
+This means that to write a generic function that works with both `Copy` and `Clone` types one can simply use `T: Clone` as a bound.

 ## Edge type classification

 The next step was to classify the edge types (tree, forward, backward, cross) in the graph.
 To do this I found an implementation using node visit times.